Smoking is the biggest cause of preventable deaths in England and it's responsible for more than 80,000 deaths each year.

 In addition one in two smokers will die from a smoking-related disease.

-Find out more about the risks to you, and your family’s health, at NHS Smokefree.
+Find out more about the risks of smoking for you, and your family at NHS Smokefree.

 For your family

 Stopping smoking is the best way to protect your family from the dangerous effects of second-hand smoke.

 Over 80% of second-hand smoke is invisible and odourless and it contains over 4,000 chemicals.

 People who breathe in second-hand smoke are at risk of the same diseases as smokers, including cancers and heart disease.

 Breathing in second-hand smoke is especially harmful for children.
 Children who breathe in second-hand smoke have an increased risk of health problems including:

 - serious breathing conditions such as bronchitis and pneumonia